 The workgroup is tasked with the following activities:

-Contribute knowledge to improving diagnostic methods.
+Contribute knowledge to improving diagnostic methods for detecting HAI outbreaks.

 The workgroup will:

-Support improvement of molecular techniques to detect specific pathogen strains (e.g. CP-CRE) helpful for outbreak response.
+Support the use of advanced molecular techniques to detect specific pathogens (e.g. CP-CRE) for outbreak response.

-Determine what diagnostic methods are practical for HAI/AR outbreak response
+Define diagnostic methods are practical for HAI/AR outbreak detection and response.

-Support and determine surveillance reporting methods for data collection and distribution.
+Describe model methods for data collection and distribution.

-The workgroup will
+The workgroup will:

 Determine what laboratory data would be valuable for outbreak investigation/studies.

-Support (ARLN activities and efforts to respond to AR outbreaks
+Support Antibiotic Resistance Lab Network (ARLN) activities and efforts to respond to AR outbreaks and provide structure for communication between laboratories and ARLN

 Provide access to colonization or infection status of patients to health departments and healthcare facilities to use for infection control.

-Develop reporting methods for different laboratories, including clinical, commercial, research, and public health laboratories, to relevant stakeholders.
+Develop model data dissemination methods for use by different laboratory types, including for clinical, commercial, research, and public health laboratories to communicate with public health and healthcare facilities.

-Provide structure for communication between laboratories and ARLN

 Improve communication between laboratories, healthcare facilities, and state/local health departments.

 The workgroup will: